Skip to content

 If you found this from the HLE leaderboard, here’s the headline:

 No GPU cluster.
 No proprietary fine-tuning.
 The agent uses Anthropic’s Claude Opus 4.7 through their public APIs, wrapped in a governance framework I’ve spent the last year developing called FF-STACK.
-The framework is the load-bearing part — everything else is orchestration.
+That governance work is the foundation; the multi-agent orchestration on top is what turned it into a competitive benchmark score.

 This post is the HLE writeup.
-It covers what the architecture looks like, where the score came from, what’s calibrated and what isn’t, and what the next version looks like.
-You can also check out the submission post that includes more technical details.
+It covers the architecture, where the score came from, and where the next version goes.
+The methodology paper has the deeper technical detail.

-All of this is possible because of a research program that started long before HLE — a year of cross-architecture behavior research that produced the governance framework as a byproduct, along with several other things I’ve been building in parallel.
+All of this is possible because of a research program that started long before HLE: a year of cross-architecture behavioral research that produced the governance framework as a byproduct, along with several other things I’ve been building in parallel.
 If you want that origin story, plus the broader research behind the agent, I’ve put it in a companion post.

 Why HLE

-The honest caveat: HLE still grades on absolute correctness against a frozen 2,158-question text-only snapshot.
+The caveat is that HLE is still a benchmark.
+It grades absolute correctness against a frozen set of questions.
 It doesn’t measure self-correction, doesn’t penalize hallucinated compliance, and decays the moment a frontier model trains on the public set.
-The companion post goes deeper on this — I’ve been building a custom evaluation framework called Crucible as another byproduct of my research, because the saturation problem felt structural.
-Crucible’s empirical lifts on my own evaluation questions track the HLE lifts within a few points across architectures, which was a useful surprise when the HLE numbers came in.
+The companion post goes deeper on these limitations.

 The Pipeline